jhclaura/MASK/_posts/doc/2015-05-05-thesis_defense_done.markdown

 ---

 Thesis internal presentation was done.
 YAHHHHH.
 A lot of things to add and also a lot of things to change. <!--more-->

 AUDIO check beforehand next time!!!

-Here are the short lists of feedback, based on my faint memories because I was super nervous during Q&A.
+And here are the short lists of feedback, based on my faint memories because I was super nervous during Q&A.
 <br>
 <br>